 Therefore when you meet together, it is not to eat the Lord’s Supper . . .
 1 Corinthians 11:20 (NASB)

-Unfortunately, there is an increasing practice of men and women who claim to be Christians to “worship” at home for reasons other than physical infirmities.
+Unfortunately, there is an increasing practice of men and women who claim to be believers to “worship” at home because they do not want to attend church.
+It is convenient to stay home and have their own “worship service.”
 It is common to hear that they have a problem with churches or they are too tired to go to church.
 A wide range of reasons exist as to why they cannot or do not want to attend.
 The ease of turning on the television and watching some preacher is too easy.
 Sadly, the viewer is just that – a viewer.
-They do not participate in the life of the church.
+They do not participate in the life of a church.
 They are spectators who have no real idea of what occurs in that “wonderful” church they watch on television every week.
-What is worse, they are not fellowshipping together.
+They do not know the issues that the members of that church experience and they never have to struggle with their own unloving response to the person sitting next to them.
+They are not fellowshipping together.
 1 John 4:21 is an indictment to every person claiming to be a Christian who stays at home when they are physically able to attend.